wasmi-labs/wasmi/docs/usage.md

 # Wasmi Usage Guide

-This document briefly explains how to use Wasmi as a Rust dependency and get the most out of it performance-wise.
+This document briefly explains how to properly use Wasmi and get the most out of it performance-wise.

-Refer to the [Wasmi crate docs](https://docs.rs/wasmi) to learn how to use the [Wasmi crate](https://crates.io/crates/wasmi) as library.
-Reading the API docs provide a good overview of Wasmi's potential and possibilities.

 ## Usage: As CLI Installation